The Re-Opening of a Legend

 Finally, the COVID-19 restrictions have softened enough to permit limited admittance to this amusement park with others soon to follow.

-The magic in this mountain and the name of which it bares has never been clear to me.
+The magic in this mountain and the name of which it bears has never been clear to me.
 Perhaps it’s the notion of all the fun and child-like joy including adults will experience when there.
-I could feel it, nostalgia of days past; state of mind that is forever young.
+I could feel it, the nostalgia of days past; a state of mind that is forever young.

 This was furthest from the truth!